 Tossing and turning.
 Staring at the clock.
 Counting sheep.
 If this represents a regular evening for your aging loved one, know that he or she is far from alone.
 While seniors have the need for between seven and nine hours of sleep every night, around 50 percent of all adults over age 65 report difficulties with falling and/or remaining asleep.
-Yet it’s important to understand that although senior sleep problems may be typical, they are not a normal part of aging – and there are actions that can be taken to improve sleep for your elderly loved ones.
+Yet it’s important to understand that although senior sleep problems may be typical, they are not a normal part of aging – and there are actions that can be taken to prevent senior sleep issues.

 First, it is necessary to rule out a clinical sleep disorder, which could include symptoms noted on a regular basis such as: